• Skip to main content

 What pumpkin is best for soup?

 You can use any type of sweet eating pumpkin or butternut squash.
-Common ideal types are Jap, Kent, Jarradale or Butternut.
+Ideal types are Jap, Kent, Jarradale or Butternut.
 Be sure to cut the pumpkin into small (1-2 cm) pieces so that it cooks through quickly in the oven.

-a bowl of soup topped with pumpkin seeds, cream and bread.
+a bowl of soup topped with a swirl of cream and pumpkin seeds.

 Related recipes